 After Massive Data Breach, Equifax Directed Customers To Fake Site

-After a cyberattack that potentially exposed the personal information of 143 million people, the credit reporting agency Equifax set up a website to help people determine if they had been affected, www.equifaxsecurity2017.com.
+After a cyberattack that potentially exposed the personal information of 143 million people, the credit reporting agency Equifax set up a website to help people determine whether they had been affected, www.equifaxsecurity2017.com.

 However, on multiple occasions over the span of weeks, the company's official Twitter account responded to customer inquiries by apparently directing them to a fake phishing site called www.securityequifax2017.com.

-Luckily, the fake site — blocked or flagged by many Internet browsers, then taken down Wednesday afternoon — was set up by software engineer Nick Sweeting to educate people, rather than steal their information.
-A banner on the top read "Cybersecurity Incident & Important Consumer Information Which Is Totally Fake, Why Did Equifax Use A Domain That's So Easily Impersonated By Phishing Sites?"
+Luckily, the fake site — blocked or flagged by many Internet browsers, then taken down Wednesday afternoon — was set up by software engineer Nick Sweeting to educate people, rather than to steal their information.
+A banner on the top read: "Cybersecurity Incident & Important Consumer Information Which Is Totally Fake, Why Did Equifax Use A Domain That's So Easily Impersonated By Phishing Sites?"

 Still, it's an embarrassing development for the company that is struggling to regain public trust, especially considering that customers may have been directed to the fake site at precisely the moment that they were seeking reassurance about the safety of their data.

-The personal information leaked earlier this month included names, Social Security numbers, birth dates, addresses and, in some cases, driver's license numbers and credit card information.
+The personal information leaked earlier this month included names, Social Security numbers, birthdates, addresses and, in some cases, driver's license numbers and credit card information.

-It's not clear exactly how many times Equifax tweeted the fake site, though Sweeting posted a screenshot which appears to show three different tweets, dating back to Sept.
+It's not clear exactly how many times Equifax tweeted the fake site.
+Although, Sweeting posted a screenshot that appears to show three different tweets, dating back to Sept.
 9.

 Not only did they tweet the wrong link, they tweeted it 3 times. #Equihax pic.twitter.com/T8jrhSfhqw— Nick Sweeting 🚲 (@thesquashSH) September 20, 2017

 "All posts using the wrong link have been taken down.
-We apologize for the confusion," an Equifax spokesperson told NPR.
-They added:
+We apologize for the confusion," an Equifax spokesperson told NPR, adding:

 "Consumers should be aware of fake websites purporting to be operated by Equifax.
 Our dedicated website for consumers to learn more about the incident and sign up for free credit monitoring is https://www.equifaxsecurity2017.com/, and our company homepage is equifax.com.
 Please be cautious of visiting other websites claiming to be operated by Equifax that do not originate from these two pages."

-Equifax is facing criticism because after the security incident, it chose to create an entirely new domain for customers to check if they were affected – www.equifaxsecurity2017.com – rather than keep the response page within its own primary domain, equifax.com.
+Equifax is facing criticism because, after the security incident, it chose to create an entirely new domain for customers to check whether they were affected — www.equifaxsecurity2017.com — rather than keep the response page within its own primary domain, equifax.com.

 That makes it more difficult for customers to determine whether it is a real Equifax site, even as they are being asked to provide their last name and a portion of their Social Security number to check the safety of their personal information.
-Equifax did not immediately respond to NPR's request for comment about their choice of domain.
+Equifax did not immediately respond to NPR's request for comment about its choice of domain.

 "I recommend companies direct people to a site that is trusted and part of their main domain, in order to make sure that something like this doesn't happen," Tarah Wheeler, a cybersecurity consultant at Red Queen Technologies, told NPR.
 "I'm grateful that the domain was registered by someone who was doing educational work and pointing out a problem like this, and not someone who's malicious."

-"It's in everyone's interest to get Equifax to change this site to a reputable domain," Sweeting, the software engineer based in Medellin, Colombia, said to NPR in a written statement.
+"It's in everyone's interest to get Equifax to change this site to a reputable domain," Sweeting, a software engineer based in Medellin, Colombia, said to NPR in a written statement.
 He called the site "dangerously easy to impersonate," adding that it "only took me 20 minutes to build my clone."
-Here's more:

 "The 'wget' command on linux allows you to download a website, including all images, html, css, etc. Using this command, it was very easy to just suck their whole site down and throw it on a $5 server.
 It currently has the same type of SSL certificate as the real version, so from a trust perspective, there's no way for users to authenticate the real one vs my server.
 They should either change it to https://equifax.com (with an EV cert), or take it down altogether.